Ortlund-Laboratory/DMS_IgG1Fc/README.md

 Input files and scripts differ depending on the type of analysis (enrichment/escape populations or titrations) being performed.
 Examples for each have been prepared in two relevant subfolders, [example_enrichment_escape](https://github.com/Ortlund-Laboratory/DMS_IgG1Fc/tree/main/example_enrichment_escape) and [example_titration](https://github.com/Ortlund-Laboratory/DMS_IgG1Fc/tree/main/example_titration).

+Processed data can also be used to determine how different receptors compare to one another with regard to binding to the Fc mutants.
+An example of this type of analysis is given in

 ## Deposited Data

 Relevant input/output data are deposited in the [Deposited_Data](https://github.com/Ortlund-Laboratory/DMS_IgG1Fc/tree/main/Deposited_Data) subfolder.
 Large sequencing files which cannot be maintained on GitHub are provided in external databases, and links are provided.
 Between these and the example workflows, users should be able to recreate our results.
 Should issues arise, please contact adkeith@emory.edu or eortlun@emory.edu.